appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/active-ssh-private-key.md

 :::caution

-If you connected to your repository via SSH, you need to use this step before the [Git Clone](/workflows/common-workflow-steps/git-clone) step.
-In order to securely clone repositories connected via SSH, the SSH key must be defined for the relevant Build agent.
+If you connect to your repository via SSH, use this step before the [Git Clone](/workflows/common-workflow-steps/git-clone) step.
+To securely clone repositories connected via SSH, you must define the SSH key for the relevant build agent.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3151-sshOrder.png' />